wang-q/ubuntu/prepare/CentOS.md

 ## Python

-Python updates in Homebrew are too frequent
+Python in Homebrew is updated too often.
+So I maintain a separate Python here.

+The brewed pip3 will also install all the modules.

 ```shell
 cd